Text Link

 What is healthism?

-The term “healthism” was coined in 1980 by Robert Crawford in the International Journal of Health Services: Planning, Administration, and Evaluation.
-Crawford was concerned about the new health consciousness and interest in wellness and holistic health permeating our society in the 1970s.
-(1)
+“Healthism” was coined in 1980 by Robert Crawford in the International Journal of Health Services: Planning, Administration, and Evaluation.
+Crawford was concerned about the new health consciousness and interest in wellness and holistic health permeating society in the 1970s.1

-He defines healthism as “the preoccupation with personal health as a primary—often the primary—focus for the definition and achievement of well-being; a goal which is to be obtained primarily through the modification of life styles, with or without therapeutic help.”
-(1)
+He does offer a "healthism" definition, describing it as “the preoccupation with personal health as a primary—often the primary—focus for the definition and achievement of well-being; a goal which is to be obtained primarily through the modification of lifestyles, with or without therapeutic help.”1 Someone who follows these beliefs could be called a "healthist."

 • Poverty